CHERIoT Programmers' Guide

 Independent of success or failure, outBits will be used to return the set of currently set bits in this event group.

+Clear one or more bits in an event group.
 The bitsToClear argument contains the set of bits to clear.
 This does not wake any threads.

 This returns zero on success.
 If the timeout expires before this returns then it returns -ETIMEDOUT.